MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-calculated-tables.md

  ![](media/desktop-calculated-tables/calctables_westregionempl.png)

 Jeff’s new Western Region Employees table appears just like any other table in the Fields list.
-They can create relationships to other tables, add calculated columns and measures, and add any of its fields to reports just like any other table.
+Jeff can even create relationships to other tables, add calculated columns and measures, and add any of its fields to reports just like any other table.